badjr13/laydown/README.md

 $ laydown

 DID:
-- Reviewed George's pull request
+- Reviewed Adam's pull request
-- Wrote integration tests for new endpoint
+- Wrote tests for new endpoint

 DOING:
 - Writing a script to automate database backups